Parks & Recreation

 Centre Region Parks & Recreation Authority Board

-This policy was originally implemented in November 2004.
+The policy was originally approved and implemented in November 2004.

 Region Parks & Recreation has been officially charged to

 manage and operate municipal park facilities on behalf of five

 CRPR maintains and programs the municipal and COG-owned parks located

 in the Borough of State College and in the Townships of College,

 Ferguson, Harris and Patton.
 The agency also operates the Millbrook